But, you wonder, which planets are out tonight and where should I look to see them?

 - Gibbous Shape.
 Mars does not show phases like the inner planets, but it is close enough that Earth casts a shadow on it at various times on its journey around the sun.
 This has the effect of giving Mars a gibbous shape which you’ll see in a ‘scope.

 - Polar Ice Caps.
 Easier to see in Martian winter.
 The last winter solstice was on Sep 02, 2020.
 The next one will be July 21, 2022.
-This year we see the planet’s summer solstice on August 25th.

 - Shades of Color.
 Unless you have a truly enormous telescope you’re unfortunately not going to see detail in Mars’ surface features.
 However, you should be able to make out smudges of color, where darker and lighter areas of the Martian surface rub against each other.